navelpluisje/figma-complex-export/howto.md

 - `(folder=root,200) (scale=1,2)`: This will move all images to the root folder scaled by 100% and also moves all the images to a folder named 200, scaled by 200%
 - `(folder=root,200/default) (scale=2,2)`: This will move all images to the root folder and a folder named 200/default, scaled by 200%

+#### Image sizing meta data

+In some application you are able to add image sizing metadata in the image.
+The consists of a 1px border in some places.
+These define which areas of an image may or may not scale. more info on this can be found on the [REAPER](https://www.reaper.fm/sdk/walter/images.php#imagetypes) website.

 #### Export the images